sjaakp/yii2-pluto/README.md

                   // ... other translations ...
                  'pluto' => [    // override pluto's standard messages
                      'class' => 'yii\i18n\PhpMessageSource',
-                     'basePath' => '@app/messages',  // this is a defaults
+                     'basePath' => '@app/messages',  // this is a default
                      'sourceLanguage' => 'en-US',    // this as well ],
              ],